RoySegall/inline_devel/README.txt

-            Devel inline - what is it?
+            Inline Devel - what is it?
-Devel inline is a module that extend the regular devel executed form with an IDE options.
+Inline Devel is a module that extend the regular devel executed form with an IDE options.

 Why should you use it?